San Diego free speech fight: Emma Goldman and Ben Reitman

 They tore my clothes off.
 They knocked me down, and when I lay naked on the ground, they kicked and beat me until I was almost insensible.
 With a lighted cigar they burned the letters I.W.W. on my buttocks; then they poured a can of tar over my head and, in the absence of feathers, rubbed sage-brush on my body.
 One of them attempted to push a cane into my rectum.
 Another twisted my testicles.
 They forced me to kiss the flag and sing The Star-Spangled Banner.
 When they tired of the fun, they gave me my underwear for fear we should meet any women.
 They also gave me back my vest, in order that I might carry my money, railroad ticket, and watch.
 The rest of my clothes they kept.
 I was ordered to make a speech, and then they commanded me to run the gauntlet.
 The Vigilantes lined up, and as I ran past them, each one gave me a blow or a kick.
 Then they let me go.

 The police forcibly sent Goldman to Los Angeles before she could give her speech.
 After being beaten and left in his undergarments, Reitman boarded a train to rejoin her in Los Angeles.

 By the fall of 1912, the Soapbox Row had been abandoned.
 In fact, the whole neighborhood of Stingaree was razed.
 Goldman and Reitman attempted to return in 1913 but were arrested and "deported" by police.
 Goldman did not succeed in giving another speech in the city until June 1915.

 Legacy

+The ban was rescinded in 1915, but in 1918 a similar ordinance banning "seditious language" was not repealed until September 2020 after objections following the Black Lives Matter protests.